fusioncharts/dev_centre_docs/advanced-charting/annotations/positioning-annotations-using-macros.md

 The data structure needed to render the above chart is given below:

-{% embed_data {"source": "advanced-charting-annotations-positioning-annotations-using-macros-example-1.js"} %}
+{% embed_data advanced-charting-annotations-positioning-annotations-using-macros-example-1.js %}

 ### Positioning Annotations with Respect to Datasets

 A spline chart configured to position annotations with respect to datasets is shown below:

-{% embed_chart {"source": "advanced-charting-annotations-positioning-annotations-using-macros-example-2.js", "id": "2"} %}
+{% embed_chart advanced-charting-annotations-positioning-annotations-using-macros-example-2.js %}

 In the chart above,  the annotation items (the horizontal dashed line, a text label on a rectangle  at extreme left of the dashed line, and the label with the store name and the total number of  visitors on the extreme right side of the line) are dynamically positioned such that they appear when you hover the mouse pointer over the corresponding anchor.
 This is done by specifying values for the `x`, `y`,`tox, and `toy` attributes with respect to the dataset position, using annotation macros.